aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-comments/_index.md

 ## **Reply Comments**
 A parent comment is the top or original comment in a hierarchy of comments or replies.
-Using the [getParentComment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment#getParentComment--) or [setParentComment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment#setParentComment-aspose.slides.IComment-) methods (from the [Comment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment) interface), you can set or get a parent comment.
+Using the [getParentComment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment#getParentComment--) or [setParentComment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment#setParentComment-aspose.slides.IComment-) methods (from the [Comment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment) class), you can set or get a parent comment.

 This Javascript code shows you how to add comments and get replies to them: